JMente/autocomplete/readme.md

 ## autocomplete

 > The autocomplete implements a input where you can complete the words to search in a list of elements.
+Returning a object with the id and value of the result.

 ### Getting started